Spinach Chickpea Curry: With Coconut, Not Tomatoes

 For a quick midweek meal, this chickpea and spinach curry is excellent served with just rice or flatbreads.
 If, however, you want a proper curry night or you’re entertaining, it makes a great centrepiece for a larger spread.
 Just sprinkle some chopped coriander over the top.

 Cauliflower and potato curry is a nice foil as is a mixed vegetable curry.
 Chutney is a must.
-Although mango chutney is traditional, I find my spiced apple chutney works a treat.
+Although mango chutney is traditional, I find my spiced apple chutney or rhubarb pickle work a treat.
 A green salad can freshen things up.
 And a bowl of cucumber and mint raita is always welcome.

 If you’re planning on accompanying the curry with rice, put the rice on to cook before you start on the curry.
 They should then both be ready at the same time.